Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

 based on our smooth large deviation rate function defined in Equation (\ref{eq:smooth-rate-function}).
-We will show using a large deviation argument that this family dominates the very rich class of formulations based on regular predictors and prescriptors.
+We will show using a large deviation argument that this family dominates the very rich class of regular formulations.